microsoft/Analysis-Services/AlmToolkit/README.md

+### Use cases

+Here are a few, but you can use your imagination 😀

+* Merge branched models.
+Manage production branches for bug fixes.
+* Deploy bug fixes and partial releases.
+* Reuse definitions between tabular models for alignment with common business definitions.
+* Reuse definitions from self-service models to IT-owned semantic models.

-For a detailed list of features, see the ALM Toolkit and BISM Normalizer  [documentation](https://github.com/microsoft/Analysis-Services/blob/master/AlmToolkit/Model%20Comparison%20and%20Merging%20for%20Analysis%20Services.pdf).
+For a detailed list of features and use cases, see the ALM Toolkit and BISM Normalizer  [documentation](https://github.com/microsoft/Analysis-Services/blob/master/AlmToolkit/Model%20Comparison%20and%20Merging%20for%20Analysis%20Services.pdf).

-### History & use cases
+### History

 The ALM Toolkit codebase started out as the BISM Normalizer Visual Studio extension.
 ALM Toolkit is decoupled from Visual Studio.